Airgap Portal

 Wireframe of the Airgap Portal showing a standard list view with a side pane including a form

-Additionally, we decided to choose the panel that appears from the right of the interface for the needed forms to populate the data tables.
-This allows the user to keep the context of the page they are on and avoids the potential for a modal on top of a modal.
+We decided to choose the side panel that appears from the right for the forms to populate the data tables, so users can keep the context of the page.

 Create a new job form in the package downloads page